Francesco Cossiga: President of Italy

 In the 1985 presidential election, Cossiga was elected as President of Italy with 752 votes out of 977.
-His candidacy was endorsed by the Christian Democracy, but supported also by communists, socialists, social democrats, liberals and republicans.
+His candidacy was endorsed by the Christian Democracy but supported also by communists, socialists, social democrats, liberals and republicans.
 This was the first time an Italian presidential candidate had won the election on the first ballot, where a two-thirds majority is necessary.
 He took office on 29 June 1985 on an interim basis after the resignation of Outgoing President Sandro Pertini, but was not sworn in until a few days later, on 3 July.

 The Cossiga presidency was essentially divided into two phases related to the attitudes of the head of state.
 In the first five years, Cossiga played its role in a traditional way, caring for the role of the republican institutions under the Constitution, which makes the President of the Republic a kind of arbitrator in relations between the powers of the state.

 "Pickaxe-wielder" president

 It was in his last two years as president that Cossiga began to express some unusual opinions regarding the Italian political system.
 He opined that the Italian parties, especially the Christian Democrats and the Communists had to take into account the deep changes brought about by the fall of the Berlin Wall and the end of the Cold War.
 According to him, DC and PCI would therefore have been seriously affected by this change, but Cossiga believed that political parties and the same institutions refused to recognize it.

 Thus, a period of conflict and political controversy began, often provocative and deliberately excessive, and with very strong media exposure.
 These statements, soon dubbed "esternazioni", or "mattock blows" (picconate), were considered by many to be inappropriate for a President, and often beyond his constitutional powers; also, his mental health was doubted and Cossiga had to declare "I am the fake madman who speaks the truth."
 Cossiga suffered from bipolar disorder and depression in the last years of his life.

-Among the statements of the President there were also allegations of excessive politicization of the judiciary system, and the stigmatization of the fact that young magistrates, who just came into service, were immediately destined for the Sicilian prosecutor to carry out mafia proceedings.
+Among the statements of the President, there were also allegations of excessive politicization of the judiciary system, and the stigmatization of the fact that young magistrates, who just came into service, were immediately destined for the Sicilian prosecutor to carry out mafia proceedings.

-For his changed attitude, Cossiga received various criticisms by almost every party, with the exception of the Italian Social Movement, which stood beside him in defense of the "picconate".
+For his changed attitude, Cossiga received various criticisms from almost every party, with the exception of the Italian Social Movement, which stood beside him in defence of the "picconate".
 He will, amongst other things, be considered one of the first "cleansers" of MSI, who recognized it as a constitutional and democratic force.